sassdesu/FayrouzBot/README.md

 # SanyuBot

 This bot is made for sanyu people and basically for shitposting.
-PLEASE BE PATIENTI HAVE AUTISM
+PLEASE BE PATIENT I HAVE AUTISM

 Donate to my paypal, arigato.